Can face fat be lost?

 Tip 2: Increase Fiber Intake to Slim Your Face

-This is another tip that isn’t really about losing face fat, it is just another tip for a quick fix for a special event.
+This is another tip that is a quick fix to look good for a special event.

 Fiber is a crucial part of our diets.